Article by Denisa Tomkova // Mar. 20, 2020

-If all goes well, the solo exhibition of Paris- and New York–based artist Lee Mingwei will open on April 19th at Gropius Bau.
+The solo exhibition of Paris- and New York–based artist Lee Mingwei will be launched digitally on April 6th, on Gropius Bau’s website.
 The expression of sharing, giving and spending time together is crucial in Lee’s work, as his practice often considers the role of the host.
 Lee is originally from Taiwan, where social engagement plays an important role in the culture.
 He recalls that, growing up, family and neighbours would always show up for dinner or lunch unannounced.
 Later, this would influence how his art practice evolved and the kind of questions he asked.
 Lee explains: “When I moved to graduate school at Yale from 1995-1997, I didn’t know anybody.
 So, what I would do is put posters around the campus asking people if they wanted to have a free dinner cooked for them one at a time.
 I would invite this person; I would cook dinner just for them and we could talk.
 So, this kind of survival instinct is very similar to my art practice.”
 This project that was initiated in the 1990s—titled ‘The Dining Project’—is an integral part of Lee’s practice today and will also be presented in the exhibition at Gropius Bau.

 ‘The Dining Project’—this unique one-on-one interaction of sharing a meal—will also take place in person at Gropius Bau.
 Some evenings the dinner will be hosted by the artist himself and, other evenings, by the gallery staff.
 Lee cautions us about the expectations for the work: “I purposely do not want to tell the audience when I am doing it because it is not about Lee Mingwei doing the project.
 It is important because it is a stranger there hosting you.
 I am quite sensitive about turning artists into celebrities, so it is not about that.”
 ‘The Dining Project’ and ‘The Sleeping Project’ will both be enacted during the exhibition, creating interpersonal interactions, whether having dinner or sleeping in a space together.
 But, most importantly, Lee hopes to spark unmediated conversations between strangers.